SamRemis/boto3-s3-access-grants-plugin/README.md

 pip install aws-s3-access-grants-boto3-plugin==<Latest_Version>
 ```
 The plugin uses cacheout library for caching.
 So you need to install that as well.
+Cacheout is not widely used; how was this library the one that was decided on?

 ```
 pip install cacheout
 ```